Mel Tormé: Jazz music

-He had a radio program, Mel Torme Time, which appeared on the short-lived Progressive Broadcasting System in the 1950s.
+His radio program, Mel Tormé Time, appeared on the short-lived Progressive Broadcasting System in the 1950s.

 From 1955 to 1957, he recorded seven vocal jazz albums for Red Clyde's Bethlehem Records, all with groups led by Marty Paich, most notably Mel Tormé and the Marty Paich Dek-Tette.
 He became known for his arranging skills, earning the respect of musicians.

-In his 1994 book My Singing Teachers, Tormé cited Patty Andrews, lead singer of the Andrews Sisters, one of the most successful show business acts of the 1940s, as one of his favorite vocalists, saying, They had more hit records to their credit than you could count, and one of the main reasons for their popularity was Patty Andrews.
+In his 1994 book My Singing Teachers, Tormé cited Patty Andrews, lead singer of the Andrews Sisters, one of the most successful show business acts of the 1940s, as one of his favorite vocalists, saying: They had more hit records to their credit than you could count, and one of the main reasons for their popularity was Patty Andrews.
 She stood in the middle of her sisters, planted her feet apart, and belted out solos as well as singing the lead parts with zest and confidence.
 The kind of singing she did cannot be taught, it can't be studied in books, it can't be written down.
 Long experience as a singer and wide-open ears were her only teachers, and she learned her lessons well.

 Though he spent most of his career singing jazz, Tormé had a deep appreciation for classical music, especially that of Frederick Delius and Percy Grainger.
 Rock and roll he considered "three-chord manure".